guillermooo/sublime-undocs/source/reference/plugins.rst

 Text Commands and the ``edit`` Object
 *************************************

-Text commands receive and ``edit`` object passed to them by Sublime Text.
+Text commands receive an ``edit`` object passed to them by Sublime Text.

 All actions done within an ``edit`` are grouped as a single undo action.
 Callbacks such as ``on_modified()`` and ``on_selection_modified()`` are called